Frequently asked questions

 How many books can I take out?

-Loan allocations can be made up of any combination of items - books, audiovisual materials, DVDs, CDs etc.*
+These can be any combination of items - books, audiovisual materials, DVDs, CDs etc.

 How long can I keep books for?

 There is a standard loan period of 30 days for all items, except those that are marked as reference only.

 Items will have one automatic renewal for a further 30 days.
 After that, you will need to renew items online or in person.